: A claim is made about a product that is

 true, but has no significance or bearing on the product's quality.

-- Straight: Hatter's Choice Teas are advertised as being fat-free, calorie-free, and sugar-free.
-While this is true, all tea leaves are fat-free, calorie-free, and sugar-free.
+- Straight: Hatter's Choice Teas are advertised as being "fat-free, calorie-free, and sugar-free, provided you don't add milk or sugar".
+While this is true, it's true of all tea leaves.

-- Downplayed: Their herbal teas are advertised as "caffeine-free", just in case viewers don't know what "herbal tea" is.
+- Downplayed: Their herbal teas are advertised as "caffeine-free", just in case buyers don't know what "herbal tea" is.

 - Hatter's Choice Teas are advertised as fair-trade, organic, etc.

 - A simple Ooglegay search would show that a) Hatter's Choice Teas have the same antioxidants as any other tea, b) the claims are not exaggerated, and c) one would have to drink gallons of tea (Hatter's Choice or any other) every day to get the alleged health and beauty benefits of said antioxidants.